-Four school buses transport students to and from school.
+Three school buses transport students to and from school.

-Students are organised into smaller Pastoral Care groups for support and daily routines.
+Secondary students are organised into smaller Pastoral Care groups for support and daily routines.
 A Pastoral Care program runs weekly.
 Support programmes for individuals and groups are augmented by the Youth Worker and Pastoral Support Worker.

-In 2022 the school had enough enrolments to warrant a school based preschool.
-These enrolments look stable for the next 2 years.
+In 2023 the school had enough enrolments to warrant a school based preschool.
+These enrolments look stable for the next few years.